compulim/vscode-qrcode/README.md

 # Generates QR code and save as transparent GIF

-Generates QR code from text and save as transparent GIF in Visual Studio Code.
+Generates QR code from text and saves as transparent GIF in Visual Studio Code.
 Works without Internet connectivity.

 ![Demostration of using this extension](https://raw.githubusercontent.com/compulim/vscode-qrcode/master/demo.gif)